-I wish to take this opportunity to reaffirm that the entire Board of the Maze Long Kesh Development Corporation continue to be united in our commitment to ensuring that the potential of the site to deliver significant employment and social and economic value to the entire region is realised.
+I wish to take this opportunity to reaffirm that the entire Board of the Maze Long Kesh Development Corporation continue to be united in our commitment to ensuring that the potential of the 347-acre site to deliver significant employment and social and economic value to the whole of the region is realised.

-Following our detailed strategic review and the development of our revised strategy, based upon the creation of six development hubs - Community Social Enterprise Hub; Community Living, Health & Wellbeing Hub; Health & Life Sciences Hub; Agri-Foods Hub; Tourism Hub; Logistics & Data Management Hub - during the year we have sought to engage with a range of stakeholders and other interested parties to further develop our thinking around delivery of the strategy and our approach to gaining the necessary support and approval to undertake full development of the site.
-Given that our strategy puts renewed emphasis on the role of Maze Long Kesh as the catalyst for development of the 3,500-acre (1416.4 hectares) West Lisburn area, with its potential to deliver around £800m of investment and up to 14,000 high-quality, sustainable jobs, we have no doubt that the development of the Maze Long Kesh site is of considerable significance to the entire region.
+Following our detailed strategic review and the development of our revised strategy, based upon the creation of six development hubs - Community Social Enterprise Hub; Community Living, Health & Wellbeing Hub; Health & Life Sciences Hub; Agri-Foods Hub; Heritage Hub; Logistics & Data Management Hub - during the year we have sought to engage with a range of stakeholders and other interested parties to further develop our thinking around delivery of the strategy and our approach to gaining the necessary support and approval to undertake full development of the site.
+Given that our strategy puts renewed emphasis on the role of Maze Long Kesh as the catalyst for development of the 3,500-acre (1,416.4 hectares) West Lisburn area, with its potential to deliver around £800m of investment and up to 14,000 high-quality, sustainable jobs, we have no doubt that the development of the Maze Long Kesh site is of considerable significance to the entire region.

 Whilst we await the necessary permission to commence the preparation work required to underpin full development of the site, our key focus has been on health and safety matters, as directed by the Accounting Officer at The Executive Office, together with the furtherance of our relationships with the Royal Ulster Agricultural Society (RUAS), Air Ambulance NI (AANI) and the Ulster Aviation Society (UAS).
-We are pleased to report that the Balmoral Show was fully reinstated this year, following the impact of the pandemic during the preceding year, and that negotiations with AANI to create a permanent base at MLK are progressing well.
+We are pleased to report that the Balmoral Show enjoyed another successful year, and that negotiations with AANI to create a permanent base at MLK are continuing.

-Placing the highest priority upon ensuring good governance, we were pleased to again secure unqualified accounts for the year ended 31 March 2021 and satisfactory assurance from a range of internal audit reports, and we can confirm that we delivered an on-target budget performance.
-Meanwhile, we can confirm that we conduct regular assessments of risks and their mitigation.
+Placing the highest priority upon ensuring good governance, we were pleased to again secure unqualified accounts for the year ended 31 March 2022 and satisfactory assurance from a range of internal audit reports.
+We can report that we delivered an on-target budget performance and can confirm that we conduct regular assessments of risks and their mitigation.

-Again during this year, the Board continued to be well supported and advised by our Interim Chief Executive, Bryan Gregory, and his highly professional management team and, despite the difficulties, uncertainties and challenges surrounding the site, it is testament to their skills and dedication that progress in managing the site in preparation for its future development continues.
+Again, during this year, the Board continued to be well supported and advised by our Interim Chief Executive, Dr Bryan Gregory, and his highly professional management team and, despite the difficulties, uncertainties, and challenges surrounding the site, it is testament to their skills and dedication that progress in managing the site in preparation for its future development continues.